PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-Advanced-Indexing.md

 The syntax slice(None) is the slicer for the Year column which includes all values for a given level, in this case, 2015 to 2018 followed by 3 to designate the level for month.
 All columns are returned since no column slicer was given.
 Another way to request this same sub-set is: tickets.loc[(slice(None), slice(3,3)), :]
-Consider the request for all years and months 2 and 3 as the row slicer in Listing 4-38, Slice Months 2 and 3 for all Years.
+Consider the request for all years and months 2 and 3 as the row slicer in the following example:

-Listing 4-38.
-Slice Months 2 and 3 for all Years
+<div class="code-head"><span>code</span> Slice Months 2 and 3 for all Years.py</div>

-<div class="code-head"><span>code</span> Rolling Count-based Window vs Time-based Window for Regular DatetimeIndex.py</div>

 ```python
 >>> tickets.loc[(slice(None), slice(2,3)), :]